flipacholas/Architecture-of-consoles/articles/nintendo-64.Rmd.md

 ## CPU

+The origins of the Nintendo 64's main processor begin with the **MIPS R4000**, Silicon Graphic's new avant-garde CPU.
+Released in 1991, the R4000's most apparent novelty was the inclusion of **64-bit capabilities**, resulting from widening the size of buses, registers and computation units to manipulate 64-bit values with efficiency.
+Developers, on the other hand, accessed these capabilities through the new **MIPS III** instruction set.
+All in all, the R4000 enabled new applications to manipulate larger chunks of data without consuming extra cycles.

+Be as it may, the R4000 was an expensive product (around $400 `r cite("cpu-r4000demo")`), which made it unfeasible for a video game console.
+Yet, Nintendo didn't want to give up on its state-of-the-art offerings, so they went for a low-end variant called **R4300i**, from which NEC was able to second-source it.

-The main processor is a **NEC VR4300** that runs at **93.75 MHz** `r cite("cpu-anatomy")`, it's a binary-compatible version of Silicon Graphics' **MIPS R4300i** `r cite("cpu-nec")` that features:
+In the end, Nintendo's CPU of choice became the **NEC VR4300** running at **93.75 MHz** `r cite("cpu-anatomy")`.
+This is a binary-compatible version of Silicon Graphics' MIPS R4300i that features `r cite("cpu-nec")`:

 - **Two modes of operation**:
-  - **32-bit mode**: Traditional mode and the most common one for games.
-Words are 32-bit long.
+  - **32-bit mode**: Traditional mode where the CPU behaves as a MIPS II-compatible processor.
+There's nothing special about this mode except that all new functions are locked out.
-  - **64-bit mode**: Words are 64-bit long (called 'double-words').
-This includes registers, data and memory addresses - though only 40 bits are decoded in the latter case.
-Consequently, large data can be operated more efficiently, although this also increments the size of the program considerably (for instance, pointers occupy 8 Bytes instead of 4).
+  - **64-bit mode**: 'Native' mode where all 64-bit extensions are available.
+It's also binary-compatible with 32-bit applications.
 - **32 general-purpose registers**: These are 32-bit wide in '32-bit mode' and 64-bit wide in '64-bit mode'.
 - The **MIPS III ISA**: A RISC instruction set that succeeds MIPS II.
-It features new instructions that operate double-words.
-The instructions format is 32-bit long, independently of the mode.
+It features new instructions that operate 64-bit words called 'doublewords'.
+Finally, opcodes are always **32-bit long**, independently of the mode.
   - It's worth mentioning that since MIPS II, [load delay slots](`r ref("playstation#delay-galore")`) are gone for good, though branch delay ones still persist.
-- An internal **64-bit bus** connected to an **external 32-bit data bus**: While double-words won't degrade performance when operated internally, the CPU will still need to expend extra cycles to move 64-bit data throughout the system.
+- An internal **64-bit bus** connected to an **external 32-bit data bus**: While doublewords won't degrade performance when operated internally, the CPU will still need to expend extra cycles to move 64-bit data throughout the system.
+This is one of the cutbacks of the R4300i variant (the R4000 has a full 64-bit data bus).
 - **32-bit address bus**: Up to 4 GB of physical memory can be addressed.
 - **5-stage pipeline**: Up to five instructions can be allocated for execution (a detailed explanation can be found in a [previous article](`r ref("sega-saturn#cpu")`).
 - **24 KB L1 cache**: Divided into 16 KB for instructions and 8 KB for data.

 An internal **Floating-point Unit** (FPU) is also included in this package.
 The VR4300 identifies it as a co-processor (CP1), however, the unit is fitted next to the ALU and it's only accessed through the CPU's internal ALU pipeline, meaning there's no co-processing per se.
-Though it contains a dedicated register file and will speed up operations with 64-bit and 32-bit floating-point numbers.
-The FPU follows the IEEE754 standard.
+On the other side, the FPU still houses a dedicated register file and will speed up operations with 64-bit and 32-bit floating-point numbers.
+Finally, this unit follows the IEEE754 standard.

 ### Simplified memory access